puppetlabs/puppetlabs-apache/README.md

 #####`rewrite_base`

-Limits the `rewrite_rule` to the specified base URL.
+Limits the `rewrites` to the specified base URL.
 Defaults to 'undef'.

 ```puppet
     apache::vhost { 'site.name.fdqn':